Spin-1/2 kagome Heisenberg antiferromagnet: Machine learning discovery of the spinon pair density wave ground state: Introduction

-Difficulty in finding quantum spin liquids in realistic microscopic models is largely due to lack of adequate unbiased computational methods.
-Unbiased quantum Monte Carlo simulations face still unsolved sign problem\cite{Pan,Troyer} while tensor network and many variational approaches are often biased towards particular kinds of states.
+Difficulty in finding quantum spin liquids in realistic microscopic models is largely due to lack of adequate computational methods.
+Whilst quantum Monte Carlo simulations face still unsolved sign problem,\cite{Pan,Troyer} tensor network and many variational approaches often favor particular kinds of states.
 Also, although DMRG method \cite{White,White2,Schollwock,Schollwock2} is known to be very accurate method for calculating properties of one-dimensional systems, difficulty of obtaining reliable results with DMRG greatly increases for $D$-dimensional systems with $D>1$.
-In addition, matrix product states within DMRG algorithm are biased towards low-entangled wave-functions.\cite{Chan} Gapped low-entangled states are therefore more favored within DMRG algorithm than highly entangled gapless phases.
+In addition, matrix product states within DMRG algorithm are more suitable to study gapped low-entangled states than highly entangled gapless phases.\cite{Chan}

 Moreover, it has been found that two-dimensional gapless spin liquid states are particularly delicate states of matter that can be destabilized on constrained geometries like DMRG cylinders.\cite{Ferrari2} The ground-state properties for DMRG cylinders can therefore be very different from the ground-state properties for the truly two-dimensional lattices.
 An important step in the direction of avoiding possible destabilization of gapless spin liquid states in DMRG calculations was achieved by including fictitious magnetic fluxes in the original spin model.
 This flux threading through DMRG cylinders allowed detection of possible gapless $U(1)$ spin liquid ground states and Dirac points in the excitation spectrum in the kagome and triangular lattices.\cite{He,Hu3,Zhu}